modm-io/avr-gcc/README.md

 The toolchain will be in `/opt/avr-gcc`.

-## Building in CircleCI
+## Building in Github Actions

-There is a CircleCI job defined in `.circleci/config.yml` which builds the toolchain using the Docker container.
+There is a Github Actions job defined in `.github/workflows/` which builds the toolchain.
 For tagged commits, a Github release will be created with the toolchain put into a downloadable `.tar.bz2` at [Releases](https://github.com/modm-ext/docker-avr-gcc/releases).